RHV-team/RapidHRV/paper/paper.md

 Massive thanks to Alex Davidson Bryan for helping publish the package and Kaarina Aho for statistical consultation.
 Appreciation goes to other open-source analysis software, namely `Systole` [@Legrand:2021] and `HeartPy` [@van_Gent:2019], which helped inspire the development of `RapidHRV`.
-Finally, thank you to Russell Kirk for advice on deriving motion estimates.
+Finally, thank you to Russell Kirk for advice on deriving accelerometer motion estimates.
+This work was supported by the Leverhulme Trust as part of the Doctoral Training Program for the Ecological Study of the Brain (DS-2017-026).

 # References